-In relation to Chapter 6 of the Code, as stated above, the remuneration committee was not established, and the remuneration policy for the members of the Management Board was adopted in 2020 and was approved at the General Assembly of the Company.
-The policy of receipts for members of the Company's Management Board stipulates that a member of the Management Board has no right to payment of receipts in shares, nor does it provide for delayed payment of part of the receipts or circumstances in which part of the receipts of a member of the Management Board would be withheld or their return would be requested.
-The remunerations of the president and members of the Supervisory Board of the Company do not provide for special remuneration for membership in the established committees of the Supervisory Board.
-The Decision on the remuneration of the Supervisory Board has been made available on the Company's website, while the Decision on the remuneration of the Management Board members is planned to be made available in 2024.
+In relation to Chapter 6 of the Code, as stated above, a remuneration committee has not been established, and the remuneration policy for Management Board members was adopted in 2024 and approved at the Company's General Assembly.
+The remuneration policy for the Management Board stipulates that a Management Board member is not entitled to payment of remuneration in shares, nor does it provide for the deferred payment of part of the remuneration or circumstances in which part of the remuneration of a Management Board member would be withheld or its return would be requested.
+The remuneration of the President and members of the Supervisory Board does not provide for a separate remuneration for membership in established committees of the Supervisory Board.
+Both policies are made available on the Company's website.

-Related to the recommendations from Chapter 7 of the Code, internal business control and risk management is partly performed through the activities of the Controlling business function, and partly through the activities of the Company's management body and external auditors and certification companies.
-Also, not all formal policies and procedures from this chapter of the Code were adopted in 2023, but the Company plans to adopt them in 2024.
+Regarding the recommendations from Chapter 7 of the Code, internal business control and risk management are partly carried out through the activities of the Controlling business function, and partly through the activities of the Company's management bodies and external auditors and certification companies.
+Also, in 2024, not all formal policies and procedures from this chapter of the Code were adopted, but the Company plans to adopt them during 2025.

-The Company applies the recommendations from Chapter 8 of the Code, except in terms of Art.
-72, as already mentioned, and the information from Art.
-74 of the Code were partially published.
+The Company applies the recommendations from Chapter 8 of the Code, except for Article 72, as already mentioned, and in relation to the availability of the Company's policies and internal rules, and the information from Article 74 of the Code has been partially published.

-Regarding the recommendations from Chapter 9 of the Code, asking questions directly to the President of the Management Board and the President of the Supervisory Board is possible through the Company's contact email, which is published on the Company's website, while the Company's Statute provides for voting at the Company's Assembly by picking up ballots or submitting ballots.
-Due to personal justified reasons, the Deputy Chairman of the Supervisory Board was not present at the General Assembly of the Company in 2023.
+Regarding the recommendations from Chapter 9 of the Code, asking questions directly to the President of the Management Board and the President of the Supervisory Board is possible via the Company's contact email, which is published on the Company's website, while the Company's Articles of Association provide for voting at the Company's General Assembly by picking up voting cards or submitting ballots.
+Due to personal justified reasons, the Deputy President of the Supervisory Board was not present at the General Assembly of the Company in 2024.

-With regard to the recommendations from Chapter 10 of the Code, in 2024 the Company plans to carry out the activities defined by the adopted policies and carry out the identification of key stakeholders.
+With regard to the recommendations from Chapter 10 of the Code, in 2025 the Company plans to implement the activities defined by the adopted policies and identify key stakeholders.

-Detailed explanations related to the non-application or deviation from certain recommendations of the Code in 2023 were presented by the Company in the annual questionnaire, which is an integral part of the Code and which is submitted to the Zagreb Stock Exchange d.d. together with the annual financial statements due to public disclosure.
+The Company has provided detailed explanations regarding the non-implementation or deviation from certain recommendations of the Code in 2024 in the annual questionnaire, which is an integral part of the Code and is submitted to the Zagreb Stock Exchange d.d. together with the annual financial statements for public disclosure.